kingdomtiz/nela-dev/apis/native-sdk/c++/account-interface.md

 <summary>Parameters</summary>

 * CHAR \*
-  * nIdentityID - the corresponding internal ID representing the unique identity of the user
+  * nIdentityID - The corresponding internal ID representing the unique identity of the user

 </details>